vip306/IDS-Module1-alt3-New/chapter9.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:340b9eba39
 ## 8. Control flow statement: for loop

 Recall that in an earlier exercise, you changed the names of states that begins with an "M" or a letter that comes after "M" to lower case using the `ifelse()` function.

-Now do the same with an `if()` statement and a for loop.
+In this exercise, do the same with an `if()` statement and a `for` loop.

 *** =instructions

-Use an `if()` statement and a for loop to assign to the object `new_names2` the lower case state name when the state name starts with "M" or a letter that comes after "M" in the alphabet.
-When the state name starts with a letter before "M", keep the state name.
+- Create a vector `new_namses2` as an empty vector
+- Start the `for` loop iterating for as many times as there are rows in `murders`
+- Using `if` and `else` commands, compare each state's name with "M" as you did in the previous exercise, change them to lower case if they begin with or come after "M", and keep them as is otherwise
+- Print `new_names2`

 *** =hint
 Use `i in 1:nrow(murders)` to loop through all rows of the data frame.